aspose-cells/Aspose.Cells-API-References/english/go-cpp/Style/GetBorders/_index.md

 ## GetBorders function

-Gets the <see cref="BorderCollection"/> of the style.
+Gets the BorderCollection of the style.

 ```go